bazel-contrib/SIG-rules-authors/go-tutorial.md

 # definitions in this file, but it gets quite verbose.
 load("//:deps.bzl", "go_dependencies")

-# Next we initialize the tool chains
+# Next we initialize the toolchains

 # gazelle:repository_macro deps.bzl%go_dependencies
 go_dependencies()